Buyer – Frequently Asked Questions

 Q – Can I work with multiple Agents?

-Answer – Many buyers think that working with multiple Agents will improve their chances of gaining access to more houses when in fact, Agents have access to the same MLS listings, so a buyer just needs to choose an active licensed Realtor they want to work with.
+Answer – Many buyers think that working with multiple Agents will improve their chances of gaining access to more houses when in fact, Agents have access to the same MLS listings, so a buyer just needs to choose an active licensed Realtor that they want to work with.
 This is the most common mistake buyers make.
 See more myths for home buyers by viewing The Common Real Estate Myths for Home Buyers article.

 Q – Why do I need to sign an Acknowledgement to work with Diamond Realty Brokers?